How to Watch: State of Play will showcase upcoming PS4 games on Thursday

-Sony will showcase some upcoming third-party games for PS4 and PS VR in a 40-minute State of Play stream this Thursday.
-It'll also give us updates on some third-party PS5 games it revealed previously, and is happening at 1 p.m.
+Sony will showcase some upcoming third-party games for PS4 and PS VR in a 40-minute State of Play stream Thursday.
+It'll also give us updates on some third-party PS5 games it revealed previously, and it's happening at 1 p.m.
 PT (4 p.m.
 ET/9 p.m.
 BST/6:00 a.m.
 Friday AEST).

-The livestream will be available on PlayStation's YouTube and Twitch channels, but we'll embed it in this article when the time comes.
+The livestream will be available on PlayStation's YouTube and Twitch channels, and you can find it embedded above.
 The company warned us not to expect any major PS5 announcements.

 32 of the best games on PS4See all photos